Hiring a summer nanny? Payroll and taxes, handled.See how →

 3. Mail to the SSA address for your state

-Note: You can't print Copy A on regular paper—the SSA's scanners are calibrated for the official red forms.
+You can't print Copy A on regular paper.
+The SSA's scanners are calibrated for the official red forms.

 Wrong Social Security number Triple-check this.
 A wrong SSN causes notices, delays, and headaches.

-Forgetting state copies Most states require you to file Copy 1 with them.
+Forgetting state copies Most states require Copy 1 filed with them.
 This is separate from the federal filing.
-Check your state's requirements to be sure.
+Check your state's requirements.

 Don't want to worry about any of this?
-NannyKeeper calculates every box automatically from your payroll records — so there's nothing to get wrong.
+NannyKeeper calculates every box automatically from your payroll records, including Code TT.
 See how it works →

 What If You Made a Mistake?